ClaudeMod

 get_drive_shareable_linkCoreGet shareable links for a file

-list_drive_itemsExtendedList folder contents
+list_drive_itemsExtendedList folder contents or shared drives

 copy_drive_fileExtendedCopy existing files (templates) with optional renaming